Latest News, Updates, Tutorials and much more

 • Click Set up the Pixel Now.

-How to manually set up an email tracking pixel?
+How to set up manually an email tracking pixel?

 To set up an email tracking pixel manually, perform the following steps: